mendhak/angular-intro.js/README.md

 `ng-intro-options="IntroOptions"`

 You should create a `$scope.IntroOptions` in your controller which contains the intro.js options.
 The options are exactly the same as [the original](https://github.com/usablica/intro.js#options).
 This also allows you to modify the options as part of your controller behavior if necessary.
+You don't have to use `IntroOptions`, you can specify some other name.

 ### Start method

 `ng-intro-method="CallMe"`

 The directive will create a method on `$scope.CallMe` so that you can invoke it yourself later.
 Make sure the there isn't a method `CallMe` already in your controller.
+You don't have to use `CallMe`, you can specify some other name.

 ### Call the start method